graphadvantage/neo4j-binary-cosine-similarity/README.md

 ```

-The starting point is to make collections of [:TOUCHED] timestamps, and then sort them using the apoc.coll.sort() procedure:
+We can make collections of [:TOUCHED] timestamps, and then sort them using the apoc.coll.sort() procedure:

 ```
 MATCH (:Activity)-[t:TOUCHED]->(i:Individual)-[:CONVERTED_TO]->(:Lead)